Senior Mechanical Engineer

 Relativity is the first and only company to automate aerospace manufacturing by integrating intelligent robotics, software, and proprietary metal 3D printing technology.
 Disrupting 60 years of aerospace, Relativity offers a radically simplified supply chain, building a rocket with 100x fewer parts in less than 60 days.
 Our long-term goal is to upgrade humanity’s industrial base on Earth and on Mars.

-The Stennis team at Relativity Space is responsible for designing, building, and operating world-class test stands to support the Terran 1 and Terran R stages, engines, and propulsion components.
+The Stennis team at Relativity Space is responsible for designing, building, and operating world-class test stands in support of Terran R propulsion components, engines, and integrated stages.
 As part of this team, you will help build and operate massive outdoor test stands at the historic Stennis Space Center on the Gulf Coast, the largest rocket engine test complex in the country.
-Unique to this location, you will have the opportunity to get hands-on the fully integrated engine and stage assemblies, push the hardware to the limits, and witness rocket engines firing up close and personal!
-This team is critical to the launch success of Terran 1, continued development of Terran R, and many other firsts!
+The scale of Relativity’s projects in Stennis are eclipsed only by the Apollo program 60 years ago!
+Unique to this location, you will have the opportunity to get hands-on the fully integrated engine and stage assemblies, push the hardware to the limits, develop all aspects of operations, and witness rocket engines firing up close and personal!
+This team is critical to the development of Terran R and will be a part of so many first milestones!
 Check out this video to learn more about the Stennis test team.

 What you’ll do: